jneen/parsimmon/API.md

 ## Parsimmon.index

-A parser that consumes no input and yields an object an object representing the current offset into the parse: it has a 0-based character `offset` property and 1-based `line` and `column` properties.
+A parser that consumes no input and yields an object representing the current offset into the parse: it has a 0-based character `offset` property and 1-based `line` and `column` properties.
 Example:

 ```js
 Parsimmon.seqMap(